FrameOS/frameos-docs/docs/intro.md

 1. **Centralized Deployment:** The FrameOS Controller connects to Raspberry Pis via SSH for direct software installation.

-2. **Diagram Editor**: A drag-and-drop interface to combine apps into scenes, with prebuilt apps like "Website screenshot", "OpenAI image" and "Calendar overlay".
+2. **Diagram Editor**: A drag-and-drop interface to combine apps into scenes, with prebuilt blocks like "Website screenshot", "OpenAI image", and "Calendar overlay" for you to arrange.

-3. **Python Apps**: Apps in FrameOS are Python-based, and can be edited in the controller.
-Fork existing apps, or write your own.
+3. **Python Apps**: FrameOS apps are Python-based, and can be edited in the controller.
+Peek into and modify existing apps, or write your own.

-4. **Template Repository**: A collection of scene templates for quick deployment.
-Save and share your own.
+4. **Template Repository**: A collection of scene templates for inspiration and quick deployment.
+It's easy to share your own.

 5. **Hardware Guides**: For most supported displays, we provide hardware guides, installation instructions, and 3D printable cases.

 ![FrameOS walkthrough](./_img/walkthrough.gif)

 ## Getting started